 One example of these multiple textual family resemblances is the similarity between the figures of Antoinette/Bertha in Wide Sargasso Sea, Emily in Cambridge and Monica in The Lost Child, who are all traumatized to such an extent that they manifest psychopathological states, exacerbated by incarceration.
 For all three women, mirrors are both reassuring and deeply unsettling.
 And it is striking that both Antoinette and Monica come to the realization that in their claustrophobic spaces – whether the attic of an English mansion or the mental home – “there is no looking-glass here” (Wide Sargasso Sea 117) and “there’s no mirror in this room” (The Lost Child 236).
 This awareness, arresting in its resemblance, signals Antoinette/Bertha’s and Monica’s inability to see and recognize themselves, the loss of themselves at an ontological level.
 The Lost Child also contains several incarnations of Rhys’s iconic “madwoman in the attic”: the “Crazy Woman,” a former slave from the West Indies, encountered in the novel’s first pages (3); “the crazy woman” (221) who lives in the first floor flat of the squalid building in which Monica temporarily finds a shelter; Monica herself, at some stage living in a “tiny attic room” (214) and always subject to a “flighty state of mind and proclivity to wander in her head” (27-28), whose husband tells her “your mind is full of all sorts of craziness” (37); and finally the fictional Emily Brontë who continues “to wander in her mind out onto the moors” (105).
 These connections are further enhanced when one considers Monica’s resemblance to another Rhys character.
 A particular meaningful scene in that respect is when her sunbathing in her underwear on the grass fuels the outrage of her prissy neighbor (231) and leads to her court case and her consequent sectioning and institutional commitment.
 This episode clearly echoes Rhys’s story of another disturbed and incarcerated woman, “ Let Them Call it Jazz,” where West Indian Selina is, very much like Monica, set up in a flat by a male friend, and ends ups in prison for being a nuisance to her self-righteous neighbors.
 These troubling literary echoes within a novel that some critics find fragmentary actually reinforce the subtle demarcation of Phillips’s fictions from the canonical ones he references.
-For instance, one of the male characters who figure prominently in the Brontë novel (Heathcliff in Wuthering Heights) is named in Phillips’s texts and it is worth noting that in The Nature of Blood, the Othello figure is similarly nameless.
+For instance, one of the male characters who figure prominently in the Brontë novel (Heathcliff in Wuthering Heights) is unnamed in Phillips’s texts and it is worth noting that in The Nature of Blood, the Othello figure is similarly nameless.
 It is as if Phillips calls up these famous literary presences and simultaneously establishes that his are distinct, separate literary subjects, with universal connotations perhaps, but functioning in a clearly different context of relevance to his contemporary readers.